 Experience the art of Sado, also known as the way of the tea.
 The tea ceremony is one of the three classical arts of Japanese refinement.
 The ceremony was traditionally practiced amongst Zen Buddhist monks and nobility.
 Nowadays, everyone can enjoy and study this tradition.
 The tea master or host will guide you throughout the process as you become present and appreciate the simple pleasures of life.

 Taste the freshly made sushi, sashimi and other delicacies at the Tsukiji Outer Market.
 Though the Tsukiji Market (Fish Market) has moved to Toyosu Market.
 The Tsukiji Outer Market remains as one of the most well-known markets in Tokyo.
 The market is filled with tiny, authentic eateries of all sorts of Japanese delicacies.
 Lastly, you can also scout for any Japanese cookware and food you may be on the lookout for to bring home.

-3. The Art of Samurai
+3. The Art of Japanese Swords

 4. Find your Inner Anime